 Our Insights

-Featured Posts Selected by Our Experts
+Featured Insights Selected by Our Experts

 Explore all of our Insights, Interviews, Commentary, and More

-Talking Points | Beyond The Conflict, The Gaza Reconstruction Plan and Its Global Impact
+Beyond The Conflict, The Gaza Reconstruction Plan and Its Global Impact

 Following the destruction in Gaza, two competing visions for its future emerged.
 The Trump administration initially proposed placing Gaza under U.S. control, forcibly relocating its Palestinian residents, and transforming the area into a luxury destination.
 Framed as a long-term solution, this plan was widely condemned as a violation of international law, dismissing Palestinian sovereignty and ignoring regional security complexities.

-Talking Points | Key Takeaways from China’s Two Sessions
+Key Takeaways from China’s Two Sessions

 China’s Two Sessions are underway – their annual meeting of the National People’s Congress (NPC) and adjacent Chinese People’s Political Consultative Congress (CPPCC).
 The sessions do not usually break news, that’s usually done in the major Party meetings, but they do underscore the strategy and provide some notable updates.